rafacamargo123/jspaint/README.md

 Formats marked with 🌐 are currently left up to the browser to support or not.
 They appear in the file type dropdown but may or may not work.

-"Read Palette" refers to loading the colors into the Colors box automatically, and "Write Palette" refers to writing an [indexed color](https://en.wikipedia.org/wiki/Indexed_color) image.
+"Read Palette" refers to loading the colors into the Colors box automatically (from an [indexed color](https://en.wikipedia.org/wiki/Indexed_color) image), and "Write Palette" refers to writing an [indexed color](https://en.wikipedia.org/wiki/Indexed_color) image.

 ### Color Palette Formats